 The Algo.Rules focus on those algorithmic systems that have a significant impact on society or individual lives, regardless of whether this involves direct or indirect effects.
 It is therefore not a question of establishing a set of design rules for all algorithmic systems but, rather, for those that are socially relevant.
 In order to determine whether an algorithmic system is socially relevant, an impact assessment should be conducted before it is designed.
 The stronger the potential influence of an algorithmic system on society or people’s lives, the more carefully it should comply with the Algo.Rules.

 The Algo.rules address everyone who signficantly influences the creation, development, programming, implementation or the effects of an algorithmic system, as well as everyone who has commissioned the development or integration of such a system.
 We purposefully do not limit the scope of our attention to programmers.
-This is because the effects of such systems are influenced not only through their programming codes, but also by their objectives, training data, organizational context and the ways in which a system’s results are presented, interpreted and applied.
-A system’s goals are often determined by the client or management.
+This is because not only their programming codes, but also by their objectives, training data, organizational context and the ways in which a system’s results are presented, interpreted and applied influence the system’s effects.
+A system’s goals are often determined by the client or executives.
 Should the system help generate the largest possible profit, solve a problem as fast as possible or should societal interests be the primary consideration?
 Operators and software designers also have considerable influence on the effects brought about by an algorithmic system.
-They determine the presentation and application of a decision made by said system.
+They determine the presentation and application of a decision made by said system in practice.
 The Algo.Rules establish a uniform set of guiding principles for all of these individuals.
-Ensuring their use in day-to-day practice requires that they be further specified.
-Our next step therefore involves personalizing the rules.
-The purpose of this exercise is to emulate specific rules and recommended actions for real-world situations.

 The Algo.Rules address in particular (but not limited to) the following groups: